AugustHao/Augusts_R_beginner_workshop/README.md

 * Project scaffolding and manual version control --- completed 03/03/2017

-* Version control using GitHub (which will familiarise you with how to contribute to this repository)
+* Version control using GitHub (which will familiarise you with how to contribute to this repository) --- completed 10/03/2017

 * Basics of Rmarkdown --- completed 10/03/2017